pinterest/riffed/README.md

   enumerize_struct Common.User, state: Common.UserState
 end

 defmodule Server do
-  use Rift.Server, service: :server_thrift,
+  use Riffed.Server, service: :server_thrift,
   auto_import_structs: false,
   structs: Models
   ...
 end

 defmodule Client do
-  use Rift.Client,
+  use Riffed.Client,
   auto_import_structs: false,
   structs: Models
   ...
 end
 ```

 The above configuration will produce three different modules, `Models.Common`, `Models.Server` and `Models.Client`.
 The `Models` module
 is capable of serializing and deserializing all the types defined in the three submodules, and should be used as your `:structs` module in your client and servers.

 As you can see above, you can also namespace enumerations.